NEW: An activist calls al-Assad a "liar," saying Syrians are living in constant fear

 The letters said 2,088 Syrian forces and 478 police officers have been killed.

-One LCC activist in Homs, identified only as Saleem for safety reasons, described a massacre outside a local school that the Syrian army used to launch offensives and detain people.
+Saleem Qabbani, an LCC activist in Homs, described to CNN a massacre outside the wall of a local school that the Syrian army used to launch offensives and detain people.

 “The truth is we have become used to such massacres.
 We have seen people beheaded, children killed, bodies torn apart, and nothing surprises us anymore,” Saleem said Saturday.
 “All we could do is pray to all for help and call on the world to intervene.”

-The United Nations estimates that the fighting in Syria, which began a year ago, has killed at least 9,000 people.
+The United Nations estimates that the violence in Syria has killed at least 9,000 people.
 The LCC puts the toll at more than 11,000.